fbargaglistoffi/NetworkCausalTree/paper/paper.md

 ```

 The results are included in a `data.frame` object which provides information about i) the nodes identified by the tree, ii) the number of units included in all nodes, iii) the estimated CACEs, with their corresponding standard errors, in all leaves.
 The function `print()` displays these results and the `plot_NCT()` function visualizes the tree with the estimated effects in each leaf.
-For instance, the plot related to the `NetworkCausalTree` resulted in the **Example 1** is obtained using:
+For instance, Figure 1 shows the tree obtained from **Example 1**.
+The code used to produce the plot is as follows:

 ```r
 title <- expression(paste("CAUSAL TREE TARGETED TO ",tau,"(1,0;0,0)"),sep="")